 Jon joined Shift in 2011.
-He is based in San Francisco and now leads the US office.
+He is based in New Orleans and directs our projects in the Americas.

 He works primarily on Historypin as our Strategic Partnerships Director and is responsible for US fundraising initiatives and developing client and commmunity relations, as well as managing the US based Historypin projects and Community Officers.